weatherisgood2/ngpt/README.md

 # Generate clean code (using -c or --code flag)
 # Returns only code without markdown formatting or explanations
 ngpt -c "create a python function that calculates fibonacci numbers"

+# Use multiline text editor for complex prompts (using -t or --text flag)
+# Opens an interactive editor with syntax highlighting and intuitive controls
+ngpt -t
 ```

 ### As a Library